-The CUA Office of Public Affairs offers assistance with publicizing events, research and other news via on- and off-campus news outlets.
-On-campus news outlets include This Week @ CUA and the Latest News, Highlights and Upcoming Events section of the CUA home page, which is managed by the Office of Public Affairs.
-Public affairs staff also can seek off-campus publicity by sending out calendar items, media advisories and press releases to media outlets, trade publications and other venues that provide free news coverage and listings for campus events.
+The CUA Office of Marketing and Communications offers assistance with publicizing events, research and other news via on- and off-campus news outlets.
+On-campus news outlets include Home@CUA and the Latest News, Highlights, and Upcoming Events sections of the CUA home page, which is managed by the Office of Public Affairs.
+Marketing and Communications staff also can seek off-campus publicity by sending out calendar items, media advisories and press releases to media outlets, trade publications and other venues that provide free news coverage and listings for campus events.
 In addition, public affairs staff can assist individual departments and schools with scheduling paid advertisements.

 For more information about various publicity outlets, deadlines and procedures to follow for seeking publicity, see guidelines below.

-NOTE: The Office of Public Affairs is the only office authorized to send out news releases to off-campus media on behalf of the university and individual schools, departments and programs.
+NOTE: The Office of Marketing and Communications is the only office authorized to send out news releases to off-campus media on behalf of the university and individual schools, departments and programs.
 See below for guidelines on requesting calendar item notices or news releases intended to generate news coverage.

-WWW.CUA.EDU is the university's home page.
+WWW.CUA.EDU is the University's external home page.
 News items linked to the home page are posted at the discretion of the public affairs office.

-The Public Affairs office also produces Inside CUA, the monthly online campus newsletter, and CUA Magazine, the university's alumni magazine.
+The Marketing and Communications office also produces Inside CUA, the monthly online campus newsletter, and CUA Magazine, the university's alumni magazine.
 Ellen Woods serves as editor of Inside CUA and managing editor of CUA Magazine.
-You can submit news about faculty publications, off-campus lectures and performances, awards, grants or honors for the "Notables" section of Inside CUA, or magazine story ideas about alumni, by calling 202-319-6984 or e-mailing email@example.com.
+You can submit news about faculty publications, off-campus lectures and performances, awards, grants or honors for the "Notables" section of Inside CUA, or magazine story ideas about alumni, by calling 202-319-6984 or e-mailing firstname.lastname@example.org.

 If you would like to have a headshot taken or need an event photographed for brochures or other uses, send your requests to the Office of Publications and Design Services by filling out the Photo Request Form.
 Associated costs for photography/prints may be billed to individual departments and/or schools.